HerrHorizontal/mc-run/README.md

 ![Graphical representation of further processing workflow management extending the generation and analysis](plots/design/Law-Setup_Analysis.png "YODA and matplotlib setup for automated post-processing and plotting of genereted analysis objects with Law")

 Further processing of the produced YODA files is supported by the task:
 - *DeriveNPCorr*: It calculates the ratio of two separate MC productions, i.e. for the derivation of non-perturbative correction factors, using the functionality provided by the [`YODA` API](https://yoda.hepforge.org/).
-You can specify match and unmatch regular expressions to filter the analysis objects to process.
-It will create a new `.yoda` file containing the creted ratio analysis objects.
+You can specify lists of match and unmatch regular expressions to filter the analysis objects to process.
+It will create a new `.yoda` file containing the created ratio analysis objects.

 ##### Plotting
 Tasks for plotting with the functionality provided by the `matplotlib` python library and input file handling with the [`YODA`](https://yoda.hepforge.org/) toolset: